matzipan/slam/README.md

 by Vivado HLS to `mmap` the device control region and interact with it.

 ## Issues
-* Crash occurs when zooming or moving plot.
+* Crash sometimes occurs when zooming or moving plot.
-* Some segmentation faults every once in a while.
+* Load the configuration and perform simulation and control on the GUI side of things and only send range and bearing information to backend.